1995 Portuguese legislative election: Candidates' debates

 The 1995 debates, between PSD leader Fernando Nogueira and PS leader António Guterres, were the first general election debates since the 1985 elections.

 Opinion polling

 The following table shows the opinion polls of voting intention of the Portuguese voters before the election.
-Those parties that are listed were represented in parliament (1991-1995).
 Included is also the result of the Portuguese general elections in 1991 and 1995 for reference.

 Note, until 2000, the publication of opinion polls in the last week of the campaign was forbidden.